CUBRID/cubrid-manual/en/sql/function/json_fn.rst

 .. function:: JSON_CONTAINS (json_doc doc1, json_doc doc2 [, json path])

-  The **JSON_CONTAINS** function verifies whether the doc2 is contained inside the doc1 at the optionally specified path.
+  The **JSON_CONTAINS** function verifies whether the *doc2* is contained inside the *doc1* at the optionally specified path.
   A json element contains another json element if the following recursive rules are satisfied:

-- A json scalar contains another json scalar if they have the same type (their JSON_TYPE () are equal) and are equal.
-As an exception, json integer can be compared and equal to json double (even if their JSON_TYPE () evaluation are different).
+  - A json scalar contains another json scalar if they have the same type (their **JSON_TYPE** () are equal) and are equal.
+As an exception, json integer can be compared and equal to json double (even if their **JSON_TYPE** () evaluation are different).
   - A json array contains a json scalar or a json object if any of json array's elements contains the json_nonarray.
   - A json array contains another json array if all the second json array's elements are contained in the first json array.
-- A json object contains another json object if, for every (key2, value2) pair in the second object, there exists a (key1, value1) pair in the first object with key1=key2 and value2 contained in value1.
+  - A json object contains another json object if, for every (*key2*, *value2*) pair in the second object, there exists a (*key1*, *value1*) pair in the first object with *key1* = *key2* and *value2* contained in *value1*.
-  Otherwise the json element is not contained.
+  - Otherwise the json element is not contained.

-  Returns whether doc2 is contained in root json element of doc1 if no json path argument is given.
+  Returns whether *doc2* is contained in root json element of *doc1* if no json path argument is given.
-  Returns NULL if any argument is NULL.
+  Returns **NULL** if any argument is **NULL**.
   An error occurs if any argument is invalid.

 .. code-block:: sql